sam888/binance-rest/README.md

 https://api.binance.com/api/v3/depth?limit=100&symbol=BTCUSDT.

 After that, check out this project, build executable jar file in console with the command:

     $ mvn clean package

-This should create a target folder containing the executable jar file binance-rest.jar.
+This should create a target folder containing the executable jar file _binance-rest.jar_.
 To start up the application, simply run the following command in console inside the folder containing jar file:

     $ java -jar binance-rest.jar

 **How to Use**